 Dear __________ (title)

-The Washington Bikes Bike Everywhere Challenge is a simple turn-key program that has significantly increased bicycle commuting among both new and experienced riders.
+The Washington Bikes Ride in the Rain Challenge is a simple turn-key program that has significantly increased bicycle commuting among both new and experienced riders.
 Last year, 22 percent of participants were brand new commuters.
 That’s an impressive result.

 What’s more, it’s very simple for businesses to participate.
 Team captains like me recruit and encourage riders.
 The riders track their own trips online.

-At the very least, I’d like to ask you to promote the Washington Bikes Bike Everywhere Challenge to all staff.
-Please check out the Bike Month website for information and resources.
+At the very least, I’d like to ask you to promote the Washington Bikes Ride in the Rain Challenge to all staff.
+Please check out the Washington Bikes website for information and resources.

 Captain ________(your name)